The Facts About Marijuana

-Marijuana is the most frequently used illegal drug in the United States, according to the National Institute on Drug Abuse (NIDA).
+Marijuana is the most often used illegal drug in the United States.
 It comes from the hemp plant (cannabis sativa).
-The chemicals in marijuana that causes its effects are cannabinoids, which are found in the leaves and flowering shoots.
-Of the cannabinoids, THC (delta-9-tetrahydrocannabinol) is the most well known.
-There are also man-made chemicals that resemble THC (synthetic cannabinoids) but are much stronger than THC.
+The chemicals in marijuana that causes its effects are cannabinoids.
+These are found in the leaves and flowering shoots.
+THC is the most well known cannabinoid.
+There are also man-made chemicals that act like THC (synthetic cannabinoids) but they are much stronger than THC.
 They are sometimes called "spice."

-Marijuana users can develop addiction (marijuana dependence) through mechanisms similar to other drugs of abuse including alcohol, tobacco, and opiates.
+Marijuana users can develop psychological addiction (marijuana dependence) through ways similar to other drugs of abuse including alcohol, tobacco, and opiates.

 Symptoms of use

-According to the NIDA, nearly 17 million Americans aged 12 or older used marijuana at least once in the month prior to being surveyed.
+According to the National Institute on Drug Abuse (NIDS), nearly 19 million Americans aged 12 or older used marijuana at least once in the month prior to being surveyed.